-Creating a wallet code
+Create a wallet code

-Each time you open the wallet you will be prompted for a wallet code.
-Enter the code that you have created, and press OK.
+Each time you open Wallet, you are prompted for a wallet code.
+Enter the code that you have created, and select OK.

-When you open the wallet for the first time, you must create your own wallet code:
+When you open Wallet for the first time, you must create your own wallet code:

-- 1 Enter a code of your choice (4-10 alphanumeric characters), and press OK. - 2 You will be prompted to verify the code.
-Enter the same code, and press OK.
+- 1 Enter a code of your choice (4-10 alphanumeric characters), and select OK. - 2 You are prompted to verify the code.
+Enter the same code, and select OK.
 Do not give your wallet code to anyone else.

-If you enter the wallet code incorrectly on three consecutive occasions, the wallet application is blocked for five minutes.
+If you enter the wallet code incorrectly on three consecutive occasions, Wallet is blocked for 5 minutes.
 The block time increases if further incorrect wallet codes are entered.

-If you forget your wallet code, you will have to reset the code, and you will lose all information stored in the wallet.
-Resetting the wallet and wallet code, p.
-'79'.
+If you forget your wallet code, you must reset the code, and you will lose all information stored in Wallet.
+'Reset the wallet and wallet code', p.
+72.

-Storing personal card details
+Store personal card details

-- 1 Select the Cards category from the main wallet menu, and press •. - 2 Select a type of card from the list, and press $(\bullet)$ . - Payment cards Credit and debit cards. - Loyalty cards Membership and store cards. - Online acc. cards Personal user names and passwords to online services. - Address cards Basic contact details for home/office.
+- 1 Select the Cards category from the main Wallet menu, and press ●. - 2 Select a type of card from the list, and press ().

+Payment cards-Credit and debit cards.
+Loyalty cards-Membership and store cards.
+Online acc. cards-Personal user names and passwords to online services.

+Address cards-Basic contact details for home or the office.